BrandonSmith710/BrandonSmith710/README.md

 - 👋 Hello, my name is Brandon Smith
 - 👀 I’m interested in data science, data/software engineering, cooking, exercising and movies
-- 🌱 I am currently learning about web applications
+- 🌱 I am currently learning about cloud applications
 - 💞️ I’d really like to work on more topic modeling and sentiment analysis projects
 - 📫 How to reach me: brandon.smith8@yahoo.com